prarsena/CS180-Fall2024-LectureNotes/Chapter 6 - Classes.md

 Object classes in Java have fields and methods.

 - **Fields** are the data stored about an object (Rectangle has `length` and `width` fields).
 Fields are like variables except they have an access modifier (`private` or `public`).
 Fields should be `private` so that other classes don't access the data directly.
+	- As said in the [Java Language specification](https://docs.oracle.com/javase/specs/jls/se23/html/jls-8.html#jls-8.3.1.1): "A `static` field, sometimes called a _class variable_, is incarnated when the class is initialized."

 - **Methods** are the operations that an object can perform.
 We know methods from Chapter 5.
 Examples for object classes include a **set** and a **get** method for each **field** (For example, `setLength` and `getLength`).
 	- A special type of method is a **Constructor**.